jiashenyue/ca-poweroutage-likelihood-study/README.md

 - Some cities in poweroutage.us data are **not** CDPs, thus cannot have a housing unit value to define a power outage event
   - Examples include neighborhoods of a big city, such as `Mar Vista` in `Los Angeles County`
   - A [CSV file](https://github.com/jiashenyue/ca-poweroutage-likelihood-study/blob/main/result/cdp_no_hu_matched.csv) with all cities from poweroutage.us that cannot be joined with a CDP
-- The current version of county and city-level events (updated on 11/28/23) uses a different method to extract power outage events.
-This needs to be evaluated carefully as the analysis goes further.
-  - Use `1` as the cutoff value to extract continuous segments in the time series as power outage events
-    - These events can be as short as 10 min
-  - Once all continuous time segments are extracted, apply city or county-level cutoff values (0.5% total customers) to remove events that have affected too few people to be qualified as a power outage
-  - For our analysis, we are only interested in events at least `60` min long.
-So another filter is applied to generate a new set of CSV files for events with `Duration` not shorter than `60` min.

 ## Overall pattern of power outages

-- Based on data from `2017` to `2020`, most power outages events occurred in fall (late August to November)
+- Based on data from `2017` to `2020`, most power outage events occurred in the fall (late August to November)

 ![img](https://github.com/jiashenyue/ca-poweroutage-likelihood-study/blob/main/plot/01_ca_power_outage_calendar_heatmap.png)

-## Power outages caused by wildfires

-## Power outages caused by PSPS
+## Wildfire-induced power outages at county level

+- [CSV file for county-level power outage events](https://github.com/jiashenyue/ca-poweroutage-likelihood-study/blob/main/result/county-outage-events-by-type.csv) with `type` equals to
+  - `Not Wildfire-induced`
+  - `Wildfire`
+  - `PSPS`